-Slow Cooker Cannellini Bean Stew with Sausage and Kale
+Slow Cooker Stew with Sausage, Beans, and Kale

-Slow Cooker Cannellini Bean Stew with Sausage and Kale is a tasty slow cooker stew that’s loaded with Italian flavors!
-Use less beans and more sausage to make a lower-carb version of this recipe.
+Slow Cooker Stew with Sausage, Beans, and Kale is a tasty slow cooker dinner that’s loaded with Italian flavors!

-This Slow Cooker Cannellini Bean Stew with Sausage and Kale has some of my favorite flavors, and I love adding the kale near the end of the cooking time so it’s still a little chewy in the stew.
+This Slow Cooker Stew with Sausage, Beans, and Kale has some of my favorite flavors, and I love adding the kale near the end of the cooking time so it’s still a little chewy in the stew.
 I used my favorite Turkey Italian Sausage for this recipe, but use pork sausage if you prefer.

-My friend Lydia and I have both become quite infatuated with experiments in our slow cookers, and the experimental part in this Slow Cooker Cannellini Bean Stew with Tomatoes, Italian Sausage, and Kale was adding the kale to the slow cooker after the other ingredients had cooked for a few hours.
+My friend Lydia and I have both become infatuated with experiments in our slow cookers, and the experimental part in this slow cooker stew was adding the kale to the slow cooker after the other ingredients had cooked for a few hours.
 I was really thrilled with how the raw kale softened perfectly in the slow cooker with just a little more cooking time, and the slightly chewy kale was one of my favorite parts of this dish!

 What ingredients do you need for this recipe?